Omar-HA-Issa/inscribe-app/README.md

-# DocuMind 🧠
+# Inscribe 🧠

 **AI-Powered Document Intelligence Platform**

 > Discover what your documents hide beneath the surface

-DocuMind is a RAG (Retrieval-Augmented Generation) powered document analysis platform that helps you uploadRoutes, analyze, and chat with your documents using AI.
+Inscribe is a RAG (Retrieval-Augmented Generation) powered document analysis platform that helps you uploadRoutes, analyze, and chat with your documents using AI.
 Extract insights, detect patterns, and uncover hidden information across your document collection.

 ---